kalliope-project/kalliope/README.md

 ## Contributing

-If you'd like to contribute to JARVIS, please read our [Contributing Guide](Docs/contributing.md), which contains the philosophies we want to preserve, tests to run, and more.
+If you'd like to contribute to JARVIS, please read our [Contributing Guide](Docs/contributing.md), which contains the philosophies to preserve, tests to run, and more.
-We highly recommend reading through this guide before writing any code.
+Reading through this guide before writing any code is recommended.

 - Contribute
 - Add [issues and feature requests](../../issues)